-- Generally, it is recommended you consume 4-5g of ashwagandha per day.
+- Generally, it is recommended to consume 4-5g of ashwagandha per day.

 - Ashwagandha is also commercially available in the form of capsules.
-You can take 1-2 capsules per day, ideally when it’s evening.
+You can take 1-2 capsules per day, ideally in the evening.

 - To make an infusion water for oral consumption, use 2 g of ashwagandha root and bring to a boil in distilled water.
 Let it simmer for 15 minutes.
 Allow it to cool and infuse for another 10 minutes.
 Make sure not to drink more than 2 cups of the infused ashwagandha water per day.